ronim-efrin/kitab/index.md

 [Source](https://en.wikipedia.org/wiki/Simko_Shikak_revolt_(1918–1922))

 The father of my surname, (Kurdish: "Hec Mecîd", transliteration: Hajj Majid).
 We do not know of his name prior to the reception of the name "Mecîd", one of the many names of the Sunni God, meaning "illustrious."
 Hec Mecîd traveled to Mecca, obviously, not only because of the prefix "Hec."
 Through the seed of Hec Mecîd, the Ottoman title has been passed on to me.
 I'm not ashamed of my surname, to any jew that's chuckling.
 Goldstein (points and laughs).

-## My given name, Ronî, and its meaning.
-This will be the simpler part of the paragraph.
 My given name (Kurdish: "Ronî"), meaning light and wise/knowledgeable.
 It was given to me by my mother, may God bless her pure heart.